Tree House Brewing Company: Expansions

-In February 2019, the Hartford Business Journal reported that Tree House purchased a 100-acre farm in Woodstock, CT.
+In February 2019, the Hartford Business Journal reported that Tree House purchased a 100-acre farm in Woodstock, Connecticut.
 This farm will help Tree House in expanding their range of offerings, from fresh fruit to sell at stands on site, as well as to use in further experimenting, as well as bolstering their forays into alternate methods of brewing, such as barrel aging and open fermentation.

 In November 2020, it was announced that Tree House was planning expansions to both Cape Cod and Western Massachusetts, in an effort to relieve pressure on their Charlton campus; both locations opened in 2021.
 Furthermore, planned enhancements at the Charlton location include a series of on-site hiking/biking trails, an orchard of fruit trees, and a set of beehives.

 It was announced in December of 2020 that Tree House purchased the former Channing Bete headquarters in Deerfield, MA.
-The location opened January 2022 offering a taproom, pizza, immersive "beer can wall" and retail store.
+The location opened January 2022, offering a taproom, pizza, immersive "beer can wall" and retail store.

 In May 2022, it was announced that Tree House had purchased Tewksbury Country Club in Tewksbury MA, with plans to open a beer hall and retail store, while continuing to operate the golf course and other amenities.
 Tree House opened "The Outpost", a standalone beer to-go facility 5 months later in October 2022 with the full taproom opening in June 2023 offering an expansive taproom and lounge, roof deck, exterior patio, 9 hole rebranded golf course with two shipping container bars on the course, a pizza kitchen, and a full retail store featuring three custom "beer elevators" for beer to-go.

 In October 2023, it was announced that Tree House purchased an 11-acre property, a former driving range, in Saratoga Springs, NY, with plans to open a brewery, taproom, and “expansive indoor and outdoor experience” across the street from the Saratoga Performing Arts Center on Route 9.
 It would be the brewer’s sixth location overall and first outside of New England.
 The facility opened for beer to-go operations in December 2024, just over 6 months after breaking ground with the tasting room, outdoor patio, and retail area opening in March 2025 featuring a 40 foot long bar with 40 beer lines, a 360 degree 8 foot diameter fireplace, a pizza kitchen, retail area, covered patio, pavilion, pergola, and expansive lawn area complete with seating platforms.

 In September 2024, following a series of pop-up outdoor beer gardens at the Prudential Center in Boston, Tree House launched a storefront in the Prudential Mall arcade and a drive-up operation in the parking garage within the "free loop" for beverages to-go making it the first time Tree House products would be available for purchase within Boston.
-The company the launched a retail kiosk in the central arcade for merchandise and kiosks to purchase beverages to-go.
+The company then launched a retail kiosk in the central arcade for merchandise and kiosks to purchase beverages to-go.
 The company plans to continue the beer garden pop-up operation for the 2025 season.